iosifv/entity-containers/README.md

 # entityContainers

-entityContainers is a library that can be used to create entities which have to be sent through an API and reconstructed at the other end.
+entityContainers is a library that can be used to create entities (objects) or collections of entities.
+Those can be decomposed down to json (transported to a different server through http) and then reconstructed back with accuracy on the other side.
-Those entities can also be organized into containers.

 ## Installation